-The St. John's School of Law Information Technology (IT) Department provides systems and technology support to facilitate the achievement of the School of Law's academic and administrative goals.
-Our professional and courteous staff is committed to providing outstanding service, and continues to evaluate new products and services that enhance the Law School's educational environment.
+The St. John's Law Information Technology (IT) department provides systems and technology support to our students, faculty, and administrators.
+Our staff is committed to providing outstanding service, and continues to evaluate new products and services that enhance the Law School's educational environment.

 Information Technology office -Room 1-06 within the library.